dgamboa/writing-stage/wallet-tutorial-text.md

 ![](./public/import.png)

-Although building a production-ready, non-custodial wallet like Phantom or MetaMask is beyond the scope of this tutorial, by the end of it you'll have developed a foundation of judgment that will let you better allocate your learning time as you explore new projects.
+Although building a production-ready, non-custodial wallet like [Phantom]() or [MetaMask]() is beyond the scope of this tutorial, by the end of it you'll have developed a foundation of judgment that will let you better allocate your learning time as you explore new projects.
 To assist with that, we'll end the tutorial with a list of [additional resources](#additional-resources) that you'll be well prepared to explore.

+> QUOTE or IMAGE: journey of a thousand miles begins with a single step

 ## Step 2: Creating a Wallet

 Crypto wallets are the most critical piece of user-facing infrastructure in the blockchain space.
-In the same way that the browser brought the web to a mass audience by providing an easy-to-use gateway into the web's underlying servers and databases, wallets provide users with an easy-to-use gateway into blockchain protocols.
+In the same way that the browser brought the web to a mass audience by providing an easy-to-use gateway into the underlying servers and databases, wallets provide users with an easy-to-use gateway into blockchain protocols.

 A wallet is less like the wallet you use for your credit cards, and a lot more like a keychain.
-If you think of a blockchain as a giant safe with digital safety deposit boxes, wallets are the keychains where you keep the keys to your box.
+If you think of a blockchain as a giant bank safe with digital safety deposit boxes, wallets are the keychains where you keep the key to your box.
 Once you have access to a box, you can manage the contents of it by receiving, sending, holding and spending digital assets.

 > Consider Picture: safety deposit boxes in a safe.

 We can think of the box itself as a chunk of memory on the blockchain.
 The digital box location is referred to as a public key, or more intuitively as a public address, and can be shared with anyone in the same way you might share your address to receive mail at home.
-As the name implies, this is widely available to others on the network and it is the identifier others use to send digital assets to someone's box.
+As the name implies, this is widely available to others on the network and it is the identifier others use to send digital assets to a box.

 The key that can unlock the safety deposit box is referred to as the private key.
 Anyone with access to a box's private key has access to the box, which is why it's paramount to keep the key private - hence the name, private key.